 * These prices don’t include sales tax.
 These amounts will vary based on your location.
 I also labeled these prices in USD.

-** The amount they’ll charge you depends on the length you set for your plan to last.
-For instance, choosing a 24-month Surfshark One plan will cost over $35.
+† The amount they’ll charge you depends on the length you set for your plan to last.
+For instance, choosing a 24-month Surfshark One plan will cost more than $35.

 Surfshark supports various international currencies.
 Because of website localization, they’ll automatically convert the price to your country’s currency.

 Paying for two 1-year plans separately will cost $95.76.
-Just going with a 2-year plan instead will save you a little over 46%.
+A 2-year plan will save you a little more than 46%.

 They give you a 30-day money-back guarantee.
-So you could go with the 2-year plan, and if you don’t like the service before the 30 days pass, you can get your money back.
+You could go with the 2-year plan.
+And if you don’t like the service before the 30 days pass, get your money back.

 And if you like Surfshark, you’ll have saved a lot of money.